abisecops/abisec.xyz/cm2f25as5000409l4depzdtpr.md

         '''
         ```

-    * We can also use the built-in `escape` function to sanitize user input before rendering.
-If above prevention method is not be followed
+    * We can also use the built-in `escape` function to clean user input before rendering.
+If the above prevention method is not followed.

         ```python
         from flask import escape